Carte orange: Operation

 The Carte Orange was composed of a metro ticket and an identity card, both of which were stored in a transparent, flexible, plastic folder.

 The metro ticket was small and rectangular, composed mainly of stiff paper (similar to the Ticket t+), and listed the period of time and number of zones for which it was valid.
 On the front side of the metro ticket was a thin holographic strip to prevent counterfeiting.
 On the back side of the metro ticket was a brown magnetic strip to store data.
 The user fed the metro ticket into a turnstile machine and the machine returned it.
 The user did not validate the metro ticket electronically upon boarding a bus or tram; they showed the driver who then determined whether or not it was valid.

 The identity card was an attempt on the part of the public transport authorities to link each Carte Orange to one person, preventing multiple people from sharing one Carte Orange.
 The identity card featured space for the user to print their full name, address and affix a passport-sized photo.
 Photo booths were often located near ticket offices.

 The Carte Orange had several features intended to make fraud more difficult; the date of each carte's validity was printed in large characters, a holographic strip was added, and a new kind of ink was introduced.
 Before the introduction of these new security features, it was estimated that 2.5% of all Carte Orange's were counterfeit.

-As an additional security measure, many Paris Métro turnstiles did not accept the same Carte Orange ticket more than once in a short lapse of time.
+As an additional security measure, many Paris Metro turnstiles did not accept the same Carte Orange ticket more than once in a short lapse of time.
 In the event that someone accidentally exited a station prematurely (by following the wrong signs, for instance), it may have been necessary to wait (usually only a few minutes) before re-using the ticket.
 The intention of this mechanism was to prevent multiple passengers from using a single Carte Orange to enter an unmonitored metro station.

 It was not possible to travel with a Carte Orange beyond the zones that it was valid for, and the transportation authority required travellers to purchase a ticket for the entire trip, regardless of the zones already covered by the Carte Orange.
 Whilst some stations had special ticket offices that sold extensions for arriving passengers who needed them, others did not.
 This sometimes resulted in a traveller being stuck inside a station until they could attract the attention of an employee, or jump the turnstile.
 The Charles de Gaulle Airport RER stop was, unfortunately for tourists, one of those stations that did not have an accessible ticket office.